jessogden/jessogden-cv/_pages/about.md

 	<li>ethics and the impact of data infrastructures on social science research methodologies and claims</li>
 </ul>

-I have an MSc in Web Science (Electronics and Computer Science) and an MSc in Archaeological Computing (Archaeology) from the University of Southampton in Southampton, UK and a BA in Anthropology from Centre College, Kentucky, USA.
+I have a MSc in Web Science and a MSc in Archaeological Computing from the University of Southampton in Southampton, UK and a BA in Anthropology from Centre College, Kentucky, USA.
 My PhD in Web Science (expected 2019) is based in the Department of Sociology, Social Policy and Criminology and the Web Science Centre of Doctoral Training at the University of Southampton.